-No matter where you are on your keto journey, you’re probably a pro at reading ingredient lists on food packages.
-As such, there’s a good chance you’ve come across maltodextrin and wondered: What is it?
+No matter where you are on your keto journey, there’s a good chance you’ve come across maltodextrin and wondered: What is it?
 And is maltodextrin keto-friendly?

 This highly-processed thickening agent and sweetener is extracted from different high-carb sources: corn, potato, rice, tapioca, or wheat.
 But even though it comes from natural ingredients, there’s nothing healthy about this saccharide.